coreym7/clash-api-war-tracker/README.md

-# Clash of Clans War Tracker
+# Clash of Clans War Analytics Platform

 **API-driven analytics and war tracking system built in Python using SQLAlchemy and a fully normalized relational schema.**